aave/aip/content/aips/AIP-CONTINUOUS-FORMAL-VERIFICATION-CERTORA.md

 ## Implementation

 This AIP implements the proposal for its 6 months period.
 According to the forum discussion, the price is $1,700,000, where:
 1. $1,000,000 is paid in USDC.
-These funds will be transferred from the Aave Collector after stablecoin transfers are enabled, and will be vested using [Sablier](https://docs.sablier.finance/).
+These funds will be transferred from the Aave Collector, and will be vested using [Sablier](https://docs.sablier.finance/).
+To avoid significant yield loss for the treasury, the vesting is set to 1 month for 1/6 of the amount, to allow some time in finding a more capital efficient streaming solution.
 2. $700,000 is paid in Aave, also vested using Sablier.
-3. A one-time payment of $200,000 in Aave tokens will be transferred to a special multi-sig wallet owned by the Aave Governance, an elected member from the Aave community, and a Certora delegate.
+3. A one-time payment of $200,000 in Aave tokens will be transferred to a special 3/4 multi-sig wallet owned by the Aave Governance, 2 members from the Aave community, and 2 Certora delegates.
 The wallet will serve as a special fund for paying decentralized community rule writers.

-In addition, it was agreed with the Aave team to include the payment for services performed towards the release of V3, a sum of $420,000 paid in USDC.

-The AAVE price average from Feb.
-11, 2022 to Feb.
-21, 2022 is computed from [here](https://www.coingecko.com/en/coins/aave) and is $158.23.
+The AAVE price is computed using the [Chainlink AAVE/USD price feed](https://etherscan.io/address/0x547a514d5e3769680Ce22B2361c10Ea13619e8a9) upon execution of the proposal.

 The transactions that will be performed are as follows:
 1. Transfer a total worth of $900,000 in AAVE tokens from the EcosystemReserve to the ShortExecutor using the Ecosystem Reserve Controller contract at 0x1E506cbb6721B83B1549fa1558332381Ffa61A93.
 2. Approve $700,000 worth of AAVE tokens to Sablier.
 3. Create a Sablier stream with Certora as the beneficiary, to stream the $700,000 worth of Aave over 6 months.
-4. Transfer $200,000 worth of AAVE to a multisig co-controlled by Aave and Certora teams (address TBD).
+4. Transfer $200,000 worth of AAVE to a multisig co-controlled by Aave and Certora teams.
-5. Transfer USDC 1,420,000 from the Aave Collector to the ShortExecutor (exact mechanism TBD).
+5. Transfer USDC 1,000,000/6 (USDC 166666) from the Aave Collector to the ShortExecutor, first transfering aUSDC and then withdrawing them from the pool.
-6. Transfer USDC 420,000 directly to Certora.
-7. Approve USDC 1,000,000 to Sablier.
+6. Approve USDC 166666 to Sablier.
-8. Create a Sablier stream with Certora as the beneficiary, to stream the USDC 1,000,000 over 6 months.
+7. Create a Sablier stream with Certora as the beneficiary, to stream the USDC 166666 over 1 month.

+The vesting for the remaining USDC amount will resume after a more capital efficient streaming solution is devised.

 ## Copyright